Cheerleading (Cheer) is one of the fastest growing sports in Australia and is a fantastic team sport.

 In 2015, Brady took on the role of head coach at Bullets Allstars and is enjoying this new chapter of his career unfold.

-DANIELLE REEVE – Senior Coach
+DANIELLE REEVE – Administration & Senior Coach

 Danielle began dancing at just two years old and fell in love with being a performer.
 Danielle joined Mathis Dance Studios in 2008 participating in all dance styles that were on offer.
-Upon finishing high school in 2010 she attended Jason Coleman’s Full Time dance studies and has since performed in various events and competition teams, including Mathis’ first WORLDS team Mathis Diamonds who placed 11th at the 2015 World Dance Championships in Orlando, Florida.
+Upon finishing high school in 2010 she attended Jason Coleman’s Full Time dance studies and has since performed in various events and competition teams, including Mathis’ WORLDS team Mathis Diamonds who placed 3rd & 9th at the 2017 World Dance Championships in Orlando, Florida.
 Danielle starting cheering with Bullets Allstars in 2012.
 As a late starter at 18 years of age, she never let her age hold her back from new skills.
 In 2013 she began assisting in classes with Bullets Allstars and took her first team to National Champion Victory.
 During 2013-2015 Danielle coached and cheered for her university Deakin Dragons and was part of the first ALL GIRL Level 4 Deakin Team to become National Champions in 2015.
 In 2016 Danielle helped coach Crossfire COED 3 in placing 6th at NCA in Dallas, Texas.
-Danielle has a passion for coaching the youngest of our cheerleaders and the beginners in our sport, teaching all of our Level 1 Squads and Mini Level 1 Classes.
-Danielle is currently credentialed up to Level Two from the USASF.
+Danielle has a passion for coaching the youngest of our cheerleaders and the beginners in our sport, teaching most of our Level 1 Squads and Mini Level 1 Classes.
+Danielle is currently credentialed up to Level Four from the USASF.